-There are six principles components you will be working with:
+There are five principles components you will be working with:

 1. Kriya and Meditation: The Foundation of Kundalini Yoga as taught by Yogi Bhajan®

 The theory and practice of Kundalini Yoga kriyas (yoga sets), asanas, and mudras.
 Explore the nature of the mind and its training through Kundalini Yoga meditations, mantras, and pranayam (breathing techniques).

 Read More »

 2. Humanology and Philosophy: The Lifestyle of a Kundalini Yoga Teacher

 The history and tradition of Kundalini Yoga, as well as the underlying philosophy behind all yogic practices.
 The technologies of Kundalini Yoga as they apply to healing and humanology (the science of daily living), including diet, nutrition, and relationships.

 3. Anatomy & Physiology: The Essentials of Spiritual and Western Anatomy